AjinkyaBTambade/MYSQL/README.md

 ### Creating Events

-Events in MySQL are created using the `CREATE EVENT` statement, followed by the event's name, schedule, and SQL statement.
+**Events in MySQL are created using the `CREATE EVENT` statement, followed by the event's name, schedule, and SQL statement.**

 ## Notes

-Events are a powerful feature of MySQL, but they should be used with caution, especially in production environments.
+**Events are a powerful feature of MySQL, but they should be used with caution, especially in production environments.
 Ensure that events are thoroughly tested before deployment to avoid unintended consequences.
-Regularly review and maintain your events to ensure they continue to meet your database management needs.
+Regularly review and maintain your events to ensure they continue to meet your database management needs.**

+## Stored Procedures in MySQL

+**Stored procedures in MySQL are precompiled SQL code that you can save, reuse, and execute within the database server.
+They offer several advantages:**

+1. **Modularity**: You can divide your complex SQL logic into manageable, reusable modules.
+2. **Performance**: Stored procedures can enhance performance by reducing network traffic and optimizing execution plans.
+3. **Security**: They can help enforce security by controlling access to data through parameterized queries.
+4. **Encapsulation**: Business logic is encapsulated within the database, promoting data integrity and consistency.

+### Syntax

+**Here's a basic syntax for creating a stored procedure in MySQL:**

+**```sql**
+**CREATE PROCEDURE procedure_name ([parameters])** **BEGIN**
+    **-- SQL statements**
+**END;**